Stress Leave

 How much does employment insurance (EI) pay for stress leave?

-If you have a member of staff who is unable to work and require medical leave of absence for stress, they may be eligible to EI stress leave financial support.
+If you have a staff member who can't work and requires medical leave of absence for stress, they may be eligible for EI stress leave financial support.

 EI can provide up to 15 weeks of financial assistance.
-They could receive up to 55% of their earnings – with a maximum of $595 a week.
-For more information, visit the Federal government website.
+They could receive up to 55% of their earnings – a maximum of $650 weekly.
+For more information, visit the Federal Government of Canada website.

 If an employee feels overwhelmed due to stress and approaches you to discuss the matter, encourage them to consult their doctor.

-Your stress leave policy should make it clear whether employees need to provide a doctor’s note before taking the leave or once they return to work.
+Your stress leave policy, which is usually contained in your employee handbook, should make it clear whether employees need to provide a doctor’s note before taking the leave or once they return to work.
 It should also outline the return-to-work interview process.

 Depending on the severity of the stress disorder, you could also allow for a gradual return to work – a couple of days a week.